There are three types of activities offered at Hosmer Point: Focus Areas, Electives, and Evening Activities.

 Creative Arts Focus Areas

-In this focus area, campers can express themselves in a wide variety art forms such as drama and improv theater, dancing, knitting, drawing, and crafting.
+In this focus area, campers can express themselves in a wide variety art forms such as drama and improv theater, dancing, knitting, drawing, photography, and crafting.
 Creative Arts is about experiencing a diversity of mediums and sharing your skills - while learning new ones.

 Sailing Focus Area